BC’s Provincial Nominee Program: What Employers Need to Know

 Those interested in applying to the BC PNP must first register a profile online.

-BC PNP has extended their Tech Pilot to June 2019.
+BC PNP has extended their Tech Pilot to June 2021.
 The Tech Pilot helps employers in BC to quickly hire and support PR for in-demand foreign workers and international students.
 Registrants enjoy weekly invitations to apply and prioritized review by BC PNP.
 There is also continuous support provided to tech sector employees by the BCPNP.
 The BC PNP has selected 29 ‘in-demand’ occupations that are eligible for the Tech Pilot.
 A full list can be found here.
+As of June 26, 2018, applicants eligible for the Tech Pilot must have a job offer of at least one year (365 days), as opposed to the regularly required offer of permanent employment.
+At the time of application, the job offer must have at least 120 days remaining.

 Complete details about the BC PNP program criteria is available in the BCPNP Skills Immigration and Express Entry BC Program Guide.